This is a sponsored post in partnership with The Motherhood on behalf of Texas Department of State Health Services.

 How to Protect Yourself

 There are many ways to protect yourself from contracting Zika.
-From wearing bug spray to preventing mosquitos from breeding in your yard; here are your options.
+From wearing bug spray to preventing mosquitos from breeding in your yard.
+Check out the video below as well as my tips on how to prevent Zika in your home.

 1. Wear Bug Spray